timoshishi/timstagram/README.md

 Then run `yarn storybook` to open the storybook.

+Dates - use dateFormatter from utils which is just dayjs extended with relative times

 # Fullstack Authentication Example with Next.js and NextAuth.js

 This example shows how to implement a **fullstack app in TypeScript with